 Training to perform isn’t easy.
 Many focus too much on the time or the distance they’re about to swim, cycle or run.
-These parameters are clearly relevant – but not sufficient for optimizing your performance.
+These parameters are clearly relevant—but not sufficient for optimizing your performance.

-The name of the fifteen game originates from the puzzle game that was so popular in the 1970s: a board with sliding tiles numbered 1 to 15 that are moved to place them in numerical order.
+The name of the fifteen game originates from the popular puzzle board game from the 1970s.
+The object of the game is to slide tiles numbered 1 to 15 into numerical order.
 Here, the workouts below become your tiles and the week (or whichever period you choose) becomes your board.
 The game is designed to make the planning of your training an easy process.
 With only so much time, it becomes even more important that the training you do have time to undertake makes a difference.
 That’s why the focus is not on how far or how long, but on a clear objective for each session.

 The “tiles” below explain the objective of the training session and describes its main series.
 A week is a convenient time period for dividing up your planning, but certainly not the only one.